Nero (37 - 68 AD)

 The last member of the Julio-Claudian line to rule the Roman principate was Lucius Domitius Ahenobarbus.
 He was the great grandson of Augustus through his daughter Julia and great great nephew through Augustus' sister Octavia.

-The son of Agrippina, the younger sister of Caligula, he grew up in exile and poverty in the harsh circumstances of imperial intrigue; and his return to the forefront of the Roman imperial house was unlikely at best.
+The son of Agrippina and the younger brother of Caligula, he grew up in exile and poverty in the harsh circumstances of imperial intrigue; and his return to the forefront of the Roman imperial house was unlikely at best.
 However, the even more likely accession of Claudius allowed the return of exiled members of the Julio-Claudian house, and the eventual marriage between Claudius and Agrippina (uncle and niece) led to the adoption of Nero directly into the imperial line.
 Nero Claudius Caesar would eventually take precedence over Claudius' own son Britannicus through the scheming of his mother Agrippina, including the eventual marriage to Claudius' daughter Octavia.
 That scheming would also set the stage for Nero to rise as the next emperor unchallenged, as Agrippina methodically took control of the government and placed key supporters into positions of power.

 The death of Claudius has been shrouded under the specter of murder (assumedly at the hands of Agrippina) though Claudius was 64 years old and of historically poor health.
 Still the systematic seizure of power by Agrippina, through her various political appointments, lends credence to the ancient source stories that Claudius was indeed poisoned.
 Regardless, in AD 54 Claudius was dead and the 17 year old Nero rose as the next Roman emperor.
 Under the tutelage of his mother, his tutor Seneca and the Praetorian Prefect Afranius Burrus, the first 5 years of Nero's reign was actually considered exemplary.
 Trajan later said that first five years of Nero's government were considered the happiest and best of the imperial era.
 Direct taxation was reduced as well as various restrictive governmental regulations.
 Capital punishment was outlawed and the games lessened while provincial administration continued to prosper as it had since the reign of Augustus.